AY2223S2-CS2103T-F12-4/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd opening in the opening list.

+### List upcoming dates : `upcoming`

+Lists openings which has events in the next N days.

+Format: `upcoming N`

+* Lists all openings which has events in the next N days.
+* N **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `upcoming 1` lists all openings with events happening in the next 1 day.

 ### Exiting the program : `exit`

 Exits the program.